HaukurLogi/dotfiles/README.md

 # My dotfiles

 Example of what it looks like.

 ![demo](https://github.com/HaukurLogi/dotfiles/blob/master/images/Example.png)

+### Disclaimer

+I'm changing this constantly, so if you install this beware that it may not look like it completely.

 ### Install